 He pulled away, took out a small flask, and started to unscrew the lid.

 "Well maybe not, but I bloody well want it.
 Give it back."

 She threw it far into the woods.

 He stared at her angrily.
-"What is your problem, girl?"
+"What's your problem, girl?"

 "I need your help.
 Your sober help."

 "To get me out of town."
-She pulled him to his crypt, retrieved her backpack as they went.
-Once inside, she pushed him into his chair, stood over him with her hands on her hips.
-Unaware of how completely like her sister she looked.
+She pulled him to his crypt and retrieved her backpack as they went.
+Once inside, she pushed him into his chair then stood over him with her hands on her hips.
+Aware of how Buffy would have stood the same way.

 His expression softened.
 "How are you doing?"